Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Role Setting Details

 \subsection{Personality Theory Construction}

-Real-world clients exhibit behavioral features according to their occupation and experiences.
-To ensure legal environments' better alignment with authentic legal services, we construct non-legal roles characteristics based on the Big Five Personality Traits theory, including five dimensions: extraversion, emotional stability, openness, agreeableness, and conscientiousness.
-Existing research\cite{yue2025synergistic, chen2024agentcourt} has demonstrated LLM-driven agents' capability to follow the preset traits and role-play characters, paving the way for our implementation.
-Specifically, we divide each dimension of Big Five Personality traits theory into three levels(high, medium, and low), and leverage GPT-4o to assign them to non-legal role agents based on their individual information.
-To be specific, for the non-legal role agent in Knowledge Questioning, we exploit occupations as individual information.
-For Legal Consultation, we utilize background to ascertain the non-legal role agent's behavioral style.
-As for the Complaint Drafting, the case details are employed for behavioral styles construction.
-For Defence Drafting, we base the behavior modeling on the defendant's statement of defence.
-To enhance the distinctness of the agents' portrayals, we randomly reassign the dimensions with the medium level to three levels with the distribution ratio of 2:1:2.
-We then map five-dimensional traits into behavioral descriptions that feature role agents' talking styles leveraging GPT-4o to model role agents' behavior.
+Real-world clients exhibit behavioral styles according to occupation and experiences.
+Previous research\cite{yue2025synergistic, chen2024agentcourt} has demonstrated that LLM-driven agents could effectively follow predefined traits, which motivates our design.
+Therefore, we model the personality of lay person based on the Big Five Personality Traits theory, including five dimensions: extraversion, neuroticism, openness, agreeableness, and conscientiousness.
+Each dimension is divided into three levels (high, medium, and low).
+We leverage GPT-4o to assign a level based on the individual information of lay person.
+Specifically, in \textbf{(1) Knowledge Questioning}, occupations are primarily exploited as individual information.
+For \textbf{(2) Consultation}, background descriptions are leveraged to generate behavioral styles.
+For \textbf{(3) Complaint Drafting}, case details are utilized to construct behavioral styles.
+In \textbf{(4) Defence Drafting}, personality modeling is based on the defendant's statement of defence.
+To enhance the distinctness of the agents' portrayals, dimensions that are initially assigned to the medium level are randomly redistributed across the three levels following a 2:1:2 ratio.
+Based on the five-dimensional traits, GPT-4o is leveraged to generate consistent behavioral styles.